sasoripathos/TryRepo/README.md

 repository for learn new skill
 ## webrest
 a project for java rest api practice
+## springboot
+a Spring Boot project for Spring Boot and JFreeChart practice
-## Jenkins script
+## spring_graph
-a folder for Jenkins related tools
+a Spring project for normal spring practice